GIScience/openelevationservice/README.rst

     sudo docker exec -it bash -c "source /oes_venv/bin/activate; export OES_LOGLEVEL=DEBUG; flask download --xyrange=0,0,73,25"

 The optional ``xyrange`` parameter specfies the ``minx,miny,maxx,maxy`` indices of the available tiles, default is ``0,0,73,25``.
 You can see a representation of indices in the map on the `CGIAR website`_.

 **Note**, that you need to have credentials to access the `FTP site`_ , which you can request here_.

 5. Import SRTM data

 .. code-block:: bash

-    sudo docker exec  -it bash -c "source /oes_venv/bin/activate; export OES_LOGLEVEL=DEBUG; flask importdata --xyrange=0,0,73,25"
+    sudo docker exec  -it bash -c "source /oes_venv/bin/activate; export OES_LOGLEVEL=DEBUG; flask importdata"

+The import command will download whatever ``.tif`` files it finds in ```./tiles```.
 Now, it's time to grab a coffee, this might take a while.
-Expect 12 hours for a remote database connection with HDD's and the global dataset.
+Expect 4-5 hours for a remote database connection with HDD's and the global dataset.

 After it's all finished, the service will listen on port ``5020`` of you host machine, unless specified differently in ``docker-compose.yml``

 .. _`Kartoza's docker`: https://github.com/kartoza/docker-postgis